Esri/arcgis-maps-sdk-swift-toolkit/Documentation/FloorFilter/README.md

 #  FloorFilter

 The `FloorFilter` component simplifies visualization of GIS data for a specific floor of a building in your application.
-It allows you to filter down the floor plan data displayed in your geo view to a site, a building in the site, or a floor in the building.
+It allows you to filter the floor plan data displayed in your geo view to view a site, a building in the site, or a floor in the building.

 The ArcGIS Maps SDK currently supports filtering a 2D floor aware map based on the sites, buildings, or levels in the map.